 Sun Corridor Network – Encourage policies to enable the Sun Corridor Network (SCN), Arizona universities’ research and education collaborative network, to flourish and expand services to a broader base of users.
 A robust SCN enables discovery, innovation and research outcomes among postsecondary researchers and educators.
 This infrastructure is critical to attracting world-class researchers and research funding to Arizona.
 A future-proofed P-20 education technology infrastructure is essential to enable modern digital-learning technologies and methods necessary for a workforce equipped for the knowledge-based economy.
 The Arizona Department of Education is currently limited in its ability to partner with SCN due to the department’s nature as a provider (vendor) in E-rate transactions with schools and districts.
 We encourage the department to explore avenues for partnership with SCN, possibly transitioning from provider to statewide consortium lead requiring one-time financial support to seed the transition to a consortium lead and shared service provider.

 Support the network’s public-private partnership strategy to bring high-bandwidth access to Internet2—the national education/research network and community—and the commercial internet to the Arizona P-20 community.
 Support the network’s participation in ADOT’s investment in highway-corridor fiber deployments and their anticipated public-private partnerships to grow and manage a robust state network.
 This will lead to the improvement of rural broadband network capacity and availability across the region, as well as improved regional research collaborations.
-Successful rollout of these strategies will enable the network and its member universities—ASU, UArizona and NAU—to bring better and lower-cost internet and Internet2 access to K-12 schools, community colleges, universities, tribal nations, government entities and other institutions by leveraging economies of scale and shared infrastructure while driving better broadband availability for all.
+Successful rollout of these strategies will enable the network and its member universities—ASU, UA and NAU—to bring better and lower-cost internet and Internet2 access to K-12 schools, community colleges, universities, tribal nations, government entities and other institutions by leveraging economies of scale and shared infrastructure while driving better broadband availability for all.
 Support the network’s National Science Foundation grant-funded efforts to interconnect Arizona’s community colleges in support of joint science-research drivers and STEM education initiatives.
 Support SCN’s efforts in expanding eduroam as a solution that enables authorized users on specific educational, library and public space wireless networks to roam with their existing credentials onto a great, cooperative collection of such networks, boosting the value proposition of all the institutional infrastructure investments being made in these networks.

 Biosciences and Health Care: Telehealth